South Fork Water Board

-South Fork holds Board meetings on the second Thursday of each month at 6:00pm they are open to the public and are held at the South Fork Water Board water treatment plant,15962 S. Hunter Ave., Oregon City, Oregon, Phone: (503) 657-5030.
+South Fork holds Board meetings on the second Thursday of each month at 6 pm they are open to the public and are held at the South Fork Water Board water treatment plant,15962 S Hunter Avenue, Oregon City, Oregon, Phone: 503-657-5030.

 The membership of the Board shall consist of the Mayor of Oregon City and two members of the City Commission of Oregon City, and the Mayor of West Linn and two members of the West Linn City Council.
 Each new member shall be appointed for a term of two years, and shall serve until the expiration of their term of office and the appointment of their successor.
 The Board may appoint a General Manager and Advisory Committee.
 The Advisory Committee shall be comprised of the General Manager and the City Managers of each city, or their designees.
 The Advisory Committee shall meet as often as is necessary, and shall review the activities, policies, operation, personnel and fiscal affairs of the board, and make appropriate recommendations to the Board.
 An Intergovernmental Agreement was entered into by each city.
-The City of West Linn adopted Resolution No. 96-24 and signed the agreement on July 22, 1996.
-The City of Oregon City adopted Resolution No. 96-32 and signed the agreement on August 21, 1996.
+The City of West Linn adopted Resolution Number 96-24 and signed the agreement on July 22, 1996.
+The City of Oregon City adopted Resolution Number 96-32 and signed the agreement on August 21, 1996.
 Since that time, both cities and South Fork felt it more prudent to adopt the IGA by ordinance to provide the best basis for financing improvements.
 Therefore, on the November 6, 1996 City Commission agenda for Oregon City was Ordinance Number 96-1024 (PDF), which contained the same agreement as adopted on August 21, 1996.